pyinstaller/pyinstaller/doc/advanced-topics.rst

 bundled with the app) and for C-extensions.
 The code can be read in ``./PyInstaller/loader/pyi_mod03_importers.py``.

-At runtime the PyInstaller PEP 302 hooks are appended to the variable ``sys.meta_path``.
+At runtime the PyInstaller :pep:`302` hooks are appended to the variable ``sys.meta_path``.
 When trying to import modules the interpreter will first try PEP 302 hooks in ``sys.meta_path``